What are the other Names for this Condition? (Also known as/Synonyms)

 Who gets Adult-Onset Still’s Disease?
 (Age and Sex Distribution)

 - A bimodal distribution pattern is observed for Adult-Onset Still’s Disease.
 Most cases are observed in the 15-25 years’ and 36-46 years’ age group.
-But, the condition may occur at any age in adults
+The condition may occur at any age in adults

 - Both males and females are equally affected